 Even if Carrier Sense could be demonstrated to operate at levels below -90dBm in 10MHz channels, there is no guarantee that modified 802.11ac systems would not impact DSRC operation.
-Extensive testing would be required to make sure that deployment of these Wi-Fi systems would not impact the critical functions of DSRC systems, particularly collision avoidance.
+Adequate testing would be required to make sure that deployment of these 802.11 systems would not impact the critical functions of DSRC systems, particularly collision avoidance.

 Proposal 2: Sharing using modified DSRC channelization and CCA in 20MHz channels

-Another proposal that has been made in the group suggests far more significant changes to DSRC [18][19]; it would revamp the existing band plan as defined in the FCC Report and Order 03-324 and allow unlicensed devices such as Wi-Fi to share the lower 45MHz portion of the band.
-It also proposes that DSRC use only 20MHz channels in the lower 40MHz of the band 5855-5895MHz, not the existing 10MHz channels.
+Another submission that has been made in the group proposes changes to DSRC [18,19,20]; also known as document 13/1449r2, it would revamp the existing band plan as defined in the FCC Report and Order 03-324 and allow unlicensed devices such as 802.11 to share only the lower 45MHz portion of the band, while reserving several channels at the top of the band exclusively for the use of DSRC systems.
+It also proposes that non-safety-of-life DSRC applications use only 20MHz channels in the lower 40MHz of the band (5855-5895MHz), not the existing 10MHz channels.
 Figure 3 shows how the proposed new band plan would look.

-Figure 3: Proposed rebanding of DSRC channels
+Figure 3: Proposed rebanding of DSRC channels in 13/1449r2

-Clearly, this is a significant change in the way DSRC channels are allocated and would require careful study to insure that the services envisioned for DSRC can be delivered without excessive congestion or interference.
-This would possibly require a new FCC rulemaking to change the FCC 03-324 band plan, as well as some new testing of DSRC systems to verify that these changes would have little or no impact.
-Certainly some aspects of the existing tests, such as upper layer messaging (parts of P1609 and J2735), would still be relevant, but the potential for new forms of co-channel interference, adjacent channel interference, and congestion would mean that portions of the testing would have to be re-done.
+Like Proposal 1 (13/0994), Proposal 2 would require further study and testing to verify that it would adequately protect DSRC applications from harmful interference.
+This proposal would possibly require a new FCC rulemaking to change the FCC 03-324 band plan, as well as some new testing of DSRC systems to verify that these changes would have little or no impact.
+Certainly some aspects of the existing tests, such as upper layer messaging (parts of P1609 and J2735), would still be relevant, but the potential for new forms of co-channel interference, adjacent channel interference, and congestion would mean that at least some portions of the testing would have to be re-done.
 In addition, changing the lower 40MHz portion of the DSRC band to two 20MHz channels instead of four 10MHz channels is not comprehended in the P1609 specification, so that would need to be re-written and tested.

-On the other hand, this proposal would allow existing 802.11ac chipsets to be used with 160MHz bandwidth channels to span from U-NII-3 into the new (shared) U-NII-4 band.
-While the secondary CCA mechanism in 802.11ac currently uses Energy Detect, which is 20dB higher than the thresholds defined for Carrier Sense, modification of the existing 802.11ac standard to incorporated Carrier Sense secondary CCA in the U-NII-4 band would likely not result in a major change to existing standards or chipsets.
+On the other hand, the objectives of this proposal were to provide protection for BSM traffic because they would not have to share with unlicensed devices at all, and to allow modified 802.11ac chipsets to be used with 160MHz bandwidth channels to span from U-NII-3 into the new (shared) U-NII-4 band.
+While the secondary CCA mechanism in 802.11ac currently uses Energy Detect, which is 20dB higher than the threshold defined for Carrier Sense, modification of the existing 802.11ac standard to incorporate 20MHz Carrier Sense secondary CCA in the U-NII-4 band would likely not result in a major change (if any) to existing standards or chipsets, since 20MHz CCA is already defined and in use.

 Support for the Proposals among Participants